 Remember to be playful, incorporate as many materials and props as needed and model creativity and a love for reading yourself.
 The story does not have to be perfect or the same as it was originally written - storytellers always change the story :) sometimes a lot and sometimes a little.

-Check out this FREE resource I've created on storytelling, including a video, podcast and teaching resources.
+Check out this FREE resource (and many others) that I've created on storytelling, including a video, podcast and teaching resources.
 Titled, Hassani, it is a beautiful story of a boy in Iran who doesn't want to take a bath.
 It's both adorable and engaging for young learners to listen to and learn the repetitive text as the young boy travels through his village hoping to find a friend.